eciuca/Backlog.md-jira-plugin/README.md

 4. **Test thoroughly**: Add tests for new features
 5. **Document changes**: Update README and relevant docs

+**📚 For detailed development guidelines, see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md)**
+Includes critical information about working with prompts, command structure, and common pitfalls.

 ## Benefits

 ### Why Use This Plugin?